nekonaute/roborobo3/roborobo3/_README.txt

 ** METHODOLOGY GUIDELINES **

 - Any new project should start, *and be limited to*, a specific sub-directory in prj/, with both an include/ and src/ sub-directories.
 E.g. ./prj/MyProject/[include&src].
-- Observers should be understood as "deals with everything that happens inbetween two lifetimes" while Behavior should be understood as "everything that happens during lifetime".
+- Observers should be understood as "deals with everything that happens inbetween two lifetimes" while Controller should be understood as "everything that happens during lifetime".
+Another way to consider it is that Observers perform actions that would be done by a human supervisor or any other external devices (e.g.: move the robots/objects, monitor current state) while the Controller implements the robot's decision making apparatus.

-A last remark: roborobo! is not exactly the paragon of Clean Coding philosophy as it was originaly, and still is, a single-coder-in-a-very-big-hurry "short" term project.
+A last remark: roborobo! is not exactly the paragon of Clean Coding philosophy as it was originaly, and still is, a single-coder-in-a-very-big-hurry "short" term project (though I admit it escaped my grasp).
 While I tried to keep the code clean, there are several do-as-i-say-not-as-i-do features (lack of accessing methods, etc.).
 Hence, roborobo! may not be the best starting point for developping your homebrew robot simulator.
-However, it can still be pretty useful if you just intend to extend it for a particular application (e.g. a specific swarm mobile robotics environment and simulation), and it has proven to be quite useful for several published works in the last few years, from several authors and places (Paris, Orsay, Nancy, Amsterdam, Trondheim, Barcelona, etc.).
+However, it can still be pretty useful if you just intend to extend it for a particular application (e.g. a specific swarm mobile robotics environment and simulation), and it has proven to be quite useful for several published works in the last few years, from several authors and places (Paris, Orsay, Nancy, Amsterdam, Trondheim, Barcelona, Edinburgh, etc.).

 ** DIRECTORY STRUCTURE **

 - prj    : project locations, each project is indenpendant, and may be seen as a special instance of roborobo - parameterized through ConfigurationLoader and .properties file.
+- log    : log files.
+- data   : contains image files.
+- config : contains properties files.
 - core   : core roborobo! code.
 Contains the elementary elements for running roborobo.
 - ext    : derived class and extensions for roborobo! code, which may be of global interest.
 It contains addition to roborobo core, including all code that can be factorised from projects (ie. re-usable code, such as e.g. neural nets, logger), as well as project specific code.
 - contrib: imported code with useful features.
-- log    : log files.
-- data   : contains image files.
-- config : contains properties files.

 ** CONTENT OF ./DATA/ : IMAGES OF ROBOTS AND ENVIRONMENT **